Entity Framework Classic Bulk Delete

 You need to delete a list of

-Customer but you doesn't have the ID, you only have the unique customer code.
+Customer but you dont have the IDs, you only have the unique customer codes.
 The ColumnPrimaryKeyExpression let you to choose the key to use.

 context.BulkDelete(customers, options => options.ColumnPrimaryKeyExpression = customer => customer.Code);